eddmann/eddmann.github.io/_posts/2014/2014-04-01-the-y-fixed-point-combinator-in-php.md

 });
 ```

-## Adding Memorization
+## Adding Memoization

-With the basic concept now implemented, we can simply expand on this example to include the ability to memorize function call results.
+With the basic concept now implemented, we can simply expand on this example to include the ability to memoize function call results.
-Providing an initial empty cache, we first check to see if the hashed function call arguments have already be processed in the past, if so we skip the function invocation step and return the answer.
+Providing an initial empty cache, we first check to see if the hashed function call arguments have already been processed in the past; if so, we skip the function invocation step and return the answer.

 ```php
 function YMemo($F, $cache = [])